-- Add a bit of brown sugar or honey or maple syrup.
+- Add a bit of honey or maple syrup or brown sugar.
 Top it off with a sprinkle of cinnamon.

 - Pour boiling water into the jar to the bottom of the threads.
 Screw on lid and invert the jar a couple of times to mix the water with the dry ingredients.
-Let the jar sit on your counter for at least 15 minutes, and it will be ready to eat.
+Let the jar sit on your counter while you finish getting ready for work or school.
+Or tuck it into your bag and take it with you for breakfast at your desk.
+Wherever you let it rest, in 15 minutes it will be ready to eat.
 Add a little butter or milk if you like.

 - Take the jar with you for breakfast on the go or eat it at home.